larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 --- middle

-# Introduction
+# Introduction {#intro}

 Throughout the history of the IETF, the role of the IETF Chair has always been filled by a single person.
-None of the foundational documents of the organization precisely define the role, but most are written with an understanding that the role is filled by a single person that is then tasked with numerous responsibilities.
+None of the foundational documents of the organization precisely define the role, but most are written with an understanding that the role is filled by a single person who is then tasked with numerous responsibilities.
 The expired Internet-Draft {{?I-D.carpenter-ietf-chair-tasks}} attempted to define the role of the IETF Chair more precisely but was not taken forward.

 Few documents explicitly say that the IETF Chair may delegate some of these responsibilities.
 Over time, this has created a situation where